 - 1972 - Catcher Gene Tenace becomes the first player ever to hit home runs in each of his first two at-bats in the World Series, leading the Oakland Athletics to a 3 - 2 opening-game victory over the Cincinnati Reds.

-- 1973 - The New York Mets win Game Two of the World Series, 10 - 7, scoring four runs in an 11th inning that features the last major league hit by Willie Mays and two errors by Oakland Athletics second baseman Mike Andrews.
+- 1973 - The New York Mets win Game 2 of the World Series, 10 - 7, scoring four runs in an 11th inning that features the last major league hit by Willie Mays and two errors by Oakland Athletics second baseman Mike Andrews.
 Oakland owner Charlie Finley subsequently puts Andrews on the disabled list in a move that will be questioned by commissioner Bowie Kuhn and then reversed.

 - 1976 - Chris Chambliss hits a 9th-inning home run off Mark Littell to give the New York Yankees a 7 - 6 victory over the Kansas City Royals in the ALCS and their first American League pennant since 1964.